smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 Extracts [(trigger, upkeepID)] from report and adds reported upkeeps to the coordinator to be marked as inflight.
 Will return always true.

 <aside>
 💡 Note: We cannot guarantee that the same (upkeepID) / (logIdentifier, upkeepID) will not be already existing in coordinator. (e.g. node’s local chain is lagging the network).
-We need to have an override behaviour where we wait on the higher checkBlockNum report.
+As a result we have an override behaviour where we wait on the higher checkBlockNum report.
 </aside>

 #### ShouldTransmitAcceptedReport